The Subcontractor Arbitrage: How AI Is Eliminating Facility Management Margins

 Autonomous dispatch systems now handle the entire lifecycle: intake, triage, technician matching, route optimization, real-time status tracking, completion verification, and instant settlement.
 No human dispatcher required for routine operations.

-At STEADYWRK, our Facility Management vertical deploys Agent A-02 (Dispatch) to process work orders in under 90 seconds from intake to technician assignment.
-The agent considers technician proximity (GPS), skill certification, current workload, historical performance scores, and client priority tiers simultaneously.
+At STEADYWRK, our AI dispatch engine processes work orders in minutes from intake to technician assignment.
+The system considers technician proximity, skill certification, current workload, historical performance scores, and client priority tiers simultaneously.